 Deanna Wiley, was an intern for Salute Your Shorts Film Festival in the spring of 2019.
 Now that she has graduated from Southeastern University with a Bachelors in Film production, she is volunteering as the programming admin.
 She has also written and directed the short film Fading Warrior (18’).
-Most recently, she has edited videos for JcPenny and Apartment Therapy, also does some other freelance editing back in Florida.
-Deanna is passionate about creating films that inspire creativity and to give her audiences a different view of the world.
+Most recently, she has edited videos for JcPenny and Apartment Therapy and also does some other freelance editing back in Florida.
+Deanna is passionate about creating films that inspire creativity and giving her audiences a different view of the world.

 Nakorn Chaisri - Graphic Designer

 Nakorn Chaisri is a Thai film director and a popcorn eater.
 His previous short films such as Goodbye and In The Wind have been screened at various festivals worldwide.

 Joshua Williams is an intern for Salute your Shorts Film Festival.
 He goes to Gordon College in Wenham, Massachusetts and is currently majoring in Communication Arts in hopes to become a visual editor.